Virginia Commonwealth University School of the Arts in Qatar

-Virginia Commonwealth University School of the Arts in Qatar (VCUarts Qatar) is Virginia Commonwealth University’s Qatari branch of its School of the Arts.
-The main campus is located in Richmond, Virginia.
-VCUarts Qatar is located at Education City in Doha, Qatar.
-VCUarts Qatar is accredited by the National Association of Schools of Art & Design, the Southern Association of Colleges and Schools, and the Council for Interior Design Accreditation.
+The Virginia Commonwealth University School of the Arts in Qatar (VCUarts Qatar) is the Qatari Education City campus of the School of the Arts of Virginia Commonwealth University, a public university in Richmond, Virginia, United States.
+VCUarts Qatar is accredited by the United States National Association of Schools of Art and Design, the Southern Association of Colleges and Schools, and the Council for Interior Design Accreditation.

 History

 VCUarts Qatar was the first campus established in Education City in 1998.
 It has since been joined by Georgetown University School of Foreign Service, Weill Cornell Medical College, Texas A&M, Carnegie Mellon University, Northwestern University, HEC Paris, and University College London.
-VCUarts Qatar renewed its contract in July 2012 and it is in effect through June 2022.

 Funding

 VCUarts Qatar is funded by Qatar Foundation for Education, Science, and Community Development, a semi-private non-profit organization founded by then-emir Sheikh Hamad bin Khalifa Al Thani and his second wife and mother of current emir, Moza bint Nasser.

 Aside from funding of the campus in Qatar and the management fee that the university receives as profit, universities who agree to open branches in Qatar are often the recipients of endowed chairs at the U.S. campuses.

 In 2014, the estimated budget of VCUarts Qatar provided to VCU by Qatar Foundation was nearly $42 million.
 On top of that, undergraduate tuition was almost $25,000.